thegworld/gtx-browser/docs/process_model_and_site_isolation.md

 significantly stronger defenses against malicious web sites.
-In addition to running web content within a low-privilege [sandbox](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/design/sandbox.md) that limits an attacker's access to the user's machine, Chromium's multi-process architecture can support [Site Isolation](https://www.chromium.org/Home/chromium-security/site-isolation), where each renderer process is only allowed to access data from a single site.
+In addition to running web content within a low-privilege [sandbox](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/design/sandbox.md) that limits an attacker's access to the user's machine, GTx Browser's multi-process architecture can support [Site Isolation](https://www.chromium.org/Home/chromium-security/site-isolation), where each renderer process is only allowed to access data from a single site.